PKizzle/dns/cmd/atomdns/handlers/template/README.md

 And the following functions (all functions start with a capital letter):

-- `Ctx(key string)` return the value for the key from the current context.
+- `Value(key string)` return the value for the key from the current context.
 This allows extracting any data other handlers have added to the context, such as the _geoip_ handler does.

 # Examples